CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    - Two pods are healthy in the 'default' namespace.

-5. Open the Contoso Neuro Conference web application.
-The application should still work without errors as you navigate to Speakers and Sessions pages.
+5. Open the Contoso Traders web application.
+The application should still work without errors .

-   - Navigate to the `/stats` page.
-You will see information about the hosting environment including:

-     - **webTaskId:** The task identifier for the web service instance.

-     - **taskId:** The task identifier for the API service instance.

-     - **hostName:** The hostname identifier for the API service instance.

-     - **pid:** The process id for the API service instance.

-     - **mem:** Some memory indicators returned from the API service instance.

-     - **counters:** Counters for the service itself, as returned by the API service instance.

-     - **uptime:** The up time for the API service.

 ### Task 2: Resolve failed provisioning of replicas